filecoin-project/specs/src/systems/filecoin_nodes/repository/ipldstore/_index.md

 IPLD is a set of libraries which allow for the interoperability of content-addressed data structures across different distributed systems.
 It provides a fundamental 'common language' to primitive cryptographic hashing, enabling data to be verifiably referenced and retrieved between two independent protocols.
 For example, a user can reference a git commit in a blockchain transaction to create an immutable copy and timestamp, or a data from a DHT can be referenced and linked to in a smart contract.

-For a more in-depth explanation of IPLD's role in Filecoin, see [this section] of the specification.

 ## IPLD in filecoin